janusboandersen/dotfiles/template/buildsystem/cmake/readme.markdown

 # CMake system

+## The CMake object
+CMake is declaration driven, rather than data-driven.
+A binary target in CMake is

 ## CMake works in three phases
 1. *Configure*: Parses the CMakeLists.txt file(s).
 Any if/else expressions are evaluated here.
 Variables are expanded during this phase.